 - If you have recently been to the tropics, a stool (faeces) sample may be checked to rule out hookworm.

 - Other tests may be advised if the cause is still unclear.

 Iron-deficiency anaemia treatment

 Iron tablets are usually prescribed to correct the anaemia.
 Your doctor may refer you to hospital to have iron given in a different way if your anaemia does not improve on tablets, or you find it difficult to take the tablets.
 Other treatments may also be advised, depending on the underlying cause.
-Read more about diets suitable for people with anaemia.
+See the separate leaflet called Diets Suitable for People with Anaemia.

 Various iron tablets and liquid medicines are available.
 Your doctor will advise on one.
 The length of course will depend on how bad the anaemia is.
 A blood test after a few weeks will show if the treatment is working.
 Drinking orange juice when you take your iron tablets can increase the taking up (absorption) of iron into your body.

 When your blood level is back to normal, you should continue to take iron for at least three further months.
 This will build up your stores of iron in your body.
 Blood tests at regular intervals after that will ensure you do not become anaemic again.